The Best Way to Collect Photos From a Group (Without Making Everyone Download an App)

 Stop losing photos to group chats and camera rolls.
 Set up a shared gallery, share one code, and get everything in one place.

-→ Collect photos from your group on EventPix.photo — one-time from $19, no subscription.
+Collect photos from your group on EventPix.photo, a one-time purchase with no subscription.

-See more ways to share photos at your event or how QR code photo sharing works.
+See more ways to share photos at your event.